Science and Business degree

 Influence industry.
 Join WatSolve, our popular pro bono business consulting group that takes real science-related business problems and creates impactful solutions.
 Gain skills and make meaningful impacts while companies implement solutions customized to their needs.
 Win-win!

 Connect outside of class.
-The Science and Business Students’ Association organizes beach days, BBQs, and end-of-term events… plus pre-exam breakfasts and résumé critiques.
+The Science and Business Students’ Association organizes BBQs, beach days, and end-of-term events plus pre-exam breakfasts and résumé critiques.

 Co-op = relevant paid work experience

-Waterloo's co-op program, the largest in North America, is an amazing way to explore potential careers, learn to interview for jobs, graduate with up to two years of valuable experience — and make money!
+In the world's leading co-op program, you'll explore potential careers, learn to interview for jobs, graduate with up to two years of valuable experience — and make money!

 Sample co-op job titles